meet-projects/Y2-Summer-Labs/Extras/AdvancedProject-wAPIs.md

 ## Project Plan:
-In this challenge, a [Company] of your choosing has approached you looking for a new web application!
+In this challenge, you will design and build a **full scale web application!** that uses one of these **APIs**:
-The company can be an organization you like, a restaurant you visit frequently, or any other one on your mind.

-The company asks for:
-- 3 main pages: Landing page, an about us page, and a page containing a form (can be login/logout, reviews section, contact us section, etc.)
-- The form should be linked to a database.
-- The web application should run on Flask.
+- BreezoMeter
+- Twilio
+- NASA API
+- Waze
+- Clarifai
+- Israeli Open Data
+- Palestinian Open Data

-## Official Requirements:
+## Requirements:
 Final Outcome:
 - User Interactivity
-- Uses Flask (Routing & Forms)
+- Uses Flask
 - Databases implemented.
 (Try to use CRUD)
+- Use an API (Choose one from the provided list)

 ### Bonus:
 - Uses Bootstrap
-- Uses an API
+- Deployed on Heroku * *(We will help you deploy it!)*

 ### Should be submitted with:
-- Planning Document (Must have)
-- Storyboard & Wireframe *(if any)*
+- Storyboard & Wireframe
+- Planning Document *(if any)*

 ## Why should you care?